wcc17/duplicate-photo-finder/README.md

 ### important note on numprocess

-As of 05/30/2020, I've tested with both 3 processes and 4 processes.
-4 processes was a little bit faster but not always.
-Could have been other things I was doing on the PC.
+ - Python creates these processes IN ADDITION to the main running process (which is keeping track of numbers and what to write to files)
-However, python creates these processes IN ADDITION to the main running process (which is keeping track of numbers and what to write to files)
+ - Keep that in mind when determining how many cores/cpus you have.
-Keep that in mind when determining how many cores/cpus you have.
-Running multiple processes per CPU won't be faster than running a single process
+ - Running multiple processes per CPU won't be faster than running a single process